Last Updated on February 19, 2021

 Independent Play – Another priority for me was making sure the toys were easily accessible to my son.
 I worried that a traditional toy box with a lid would lead to smashed fingers or my son falling into the toy box.
 This open design makes it easy for my son to take toys off the the shelf, but also easy for him to put toys away all by himself.

 Water Drainage – I put spacing in between the boards to allow for water to drain through when it rains.
 (It rains a lot here.)

 Heavy Duty – And, this sucker is super heavy, making me feel confident that it won’t get blown around in the many wind storms we experience here as well.

 This build was a little different for me, because I created the plans before I started building instead of figuring it out as I went along.
-Wow!
-It made a huge difference!
+It made a huge difference in how long it took me to complete this build.
 Spending a couple hours creating the woodworking plans ahead of time allowed me to zip through this build in just 2 nap times.
-That’s record time for me!
+That’s record time for me.

 This post contains affiliate links.

 - tape measure